withastro/astro/docs/src/pages/installation.md

 title: Installation
 ---

-There are a few different ways to install
+There are a few different ways to install Astro in a new project.

 ## Prerequisites